 PATRONAL FESTIVAL (and FEAST & FAYRE)

 Our patronal festival is the last weekend in June to mark this we have a flower festival.
 This coincides with the Horndon Feast and Fayre (originally established by Royal Charter in the late 13th Century) with the flower arrangements generally along the lines of the theme of the Feast and Fayre.
 The church is open over the whole weekend with refreshments served, displays, entertainment and fund raising stalls in the church grounds.
 The church is open on the Monday after the Feast and Fayre for people to come and view the flower displays.
+The church and its grounds can provide a quiet respite from the hurly burly of the High Road.

 The Feast and Fayre harks back to the late 13th Century when the village was granted a Royal Charter to hold such an event on the last weekend in June when entertainers and sellers of food and wares would congregate in the village .
 This ethos continues today with food and entertainment at the heart of event, plus supporting local businesses and raising money to help support local organisations.